 Through the ELP, Mentors have the opportunity to directly and positively impact the lives of students new to the Binghamton University community.
-ELP Mentors are returning students who serve as role models and primary contacts for new freshmen and transfer students making their way through their first semester.
+ELP Mentors are returning students who serve as role models and primary contacts for new first-semester freshmen and transfer students.
 ELP offers a hands-on way to put leadership into action, as the program provides an environment to learn about and practice distinct characteristics of leadership through theme-based Knowledge Communities (KCs).
-In addition to serving as a role model, ELP Mentors practice communication, utilize facilitation and problem-solving skills, obtain increased knowledge of campus and how to maximize use of resources, build self-awareness and an understanding of personal strengths, leadership skills, and more.
+ELP Mentors practice communication, utilize facilitation and problem-solving skills, obtain increased knowledge of campus and how to maximize use of resources, build self-awareness and an understanding of personal strengths, leadership skills, and more.

 ELP Mentors are part of a leadership team, working alongside a co-mentor, a faculty and staff program advisor and thirteen new students.
 The KC teams provide a theme for participants and a lens from which to view and practice leadership.

 - work with the new students from their KCs one-on-one and in small groups, including collaborating with their leadership teams to organize and facilitate weekly Knowledge Community (KC) meetings and leadership topic-oriented discussions

 - participate in and support a new-student created KC team service learning project (organized and implemented by new student participants and culminating in a poster presentation at the end of the semester).

 - assist with scheduled ELP-wide programs throughout the fall semester, offered to all ELP participants.

 ELP Mentors are enrolled in a 2-credit hour practicum, which includes a weekly 1.5 hour seminar class.
 The class meets from 3:30-5:00pm on Fridays, and all ELP Mentors must be able to attend this class time.
 The expected time commitment for the ELP Mentor position is approximately six hours per week, for the duration of the fall semester.